bitnami-labs/sealed-secrets/README.md

 ### Raw mode (experimental)

-Creating temporary Secret with the `kubectl' command, only to throw it away once piped to `kubeseal` can be a quite unfriendly user experience.
+Creating temporary Secret with the `kubectl` command, only to throw it away once piped to `kubeseal` can be a quite unfriendly user experience.
 We're working on an overhaul of the the CLI experience.
 In the meantime, we offer an alternative mode where kubeseal only cares about encrypting a value to stdout and it's your responsiblity to put it inside a SealedSecret resource (not unlike any of the other k8s resources).